-Transoesophageal echocardiography is the term given to an ultrasound examination of your heart via an endoscope (a long, flexible telescope) placed inside your oesophagus.
-The technique is the same as the transthoracic echocardiograph, in which high frequency sound waves are used to create a moving picture of your heart.
+Transoesophageal Echocardiography is the term given to an ultrasound examination of your heart via an endoscope (a long, flexible telescope) placed inside your oesophagus.
+The ultrasound uses high frequency sound waves to create a moving picture of your heart.

 As the oesophagus runs right beside the back of the heart, very clear images of the inside of the heart can be obtained.
 Doctors often use this technique for cardiac valve assessment, but it can be used in any condition where the standard echocardiogram does not provide enough information.
 Transoesophageal echo is sometimes used to monitor heart function during heart surgery and also used to guide some procedures done during cardiac catheterisation.

-The test will be performed as an inpatient (usually as a day case) and therefore will require admission into hospital.
+The test will be performed as an inpatient and requires admission into hospital (usually as a day case).
 You will be required to fast for at least 6 hours prior to the procedure, that means nothing to eat or drink, including water.
 Check with your doctor before taking your usual medications, as some may be withheld until after your procedure.
 If you are on Warfarin you may be required to check your INR level before the procedure to ensure that it is not too high.

 For several hours after the test you may feel sleepy and may have a dry or mild sore throat.
-Also due to the nature of some of the medications, you will not be able to remember much of the test.
+Due to the nature of some of the medications, you will not be able to remember much of the test.